bryanmayer/CMV-Primary-Infection/README.md

 # CMV-Primary-Analysis

-This contains a reproduction of the analysis code for "Dynamics of persistent oral cytomegalovirus shedding during primary infection in Ugandan infants."
+This repo contains a reproduction of the analysis code for "Dynamics of persistent oral cytomegalovirus shedding during primary infection in Ugandan infants."
 The article has been published in the Journal of Infectious Diseases: http://jid.oxfordjournals.org/content/early/2016/09/19/infdis.jiw442

 Here are the main components: